 This application is now in use at BMW Group, where AR is used to train each employee on how to assemble over 30 different parts in the dashboards of the BMW 1 and 3 Series.
 For the most part, employees can practice alone without extensive supervision from the onsite trainers.
 Using a tablet makes it possible to follow the application from the employee’s perspective and give additional instructions or help if necessary.
 It is also possible to view the results of the training session’s integrated “exam.”

 The training scenarios are easy to configure.
 Capgemini offers an authoring tool that allows end users to configure training content in an online application.
 An automated tool chain can directly access engineering data (CAD) and prepare it for use in training.
-Because the instrument panel is recognisable without markings, any other object available with 3D data can also be used.
+Because the instrument panel is recognizable without markings, any other object available with 3D data can also be used.
 The solution also detects cockpit rotations and employee movements.
-In order to optimise the learning effect and explain the complex assembly processes in detail, videos, images, and documents can be embedded within the training program while animations of the components are faded into the real environment.
+In order to optimize the learning effect and explain the complex assembly processes in detail, videos, images, and documents can be embedded within the training program while animations of the components are faded into the real environment.
 The training scenarios created in the authoring tool can either be directly uploaded offline onto the AR devices or accessed at any time in the backend.